hamzah1897/Plesk-Checker/README.md

 # PLesk Checker

-A multi-threaded tool to check for cPanel accounts.
-This script allows you to quickly verify cPanel credentials
+A multi-threaded tool to check for Plesk accounts.
+This script allows you to quickly verify Plesk credentials

 ## Features
 - Multi-threaded processing for faster execution.
-- Automatic login to cPanel accounts.
+- Automatic login to Plesk accounts.
 - Detailed logs for successful and failed attempts.
 - Pause and resume functionality using `CTRL+C`.
 - Color-coded output for better readability.